Rehket/AdventureGame/Readme.md

 # Adventure Game

-This project was an assignment for my Object Oriented Programming Class at University of Central Florida with Professor Nadeem Mohsi.
+This project was an assignment for my Object Oriented Programming Class at University of Central Florida with Professor Nadeem Mohsin.

 ## The Initial Project